agriyantosk/remwaste-react-app/README.md

 ### Known Limitations

 - Not all mobile devices support AR natively.
+- Currently, the AR feature only available on iOS mobile devices
 - 3D models are not **dynamically scaled** based on skip dimensions.
 This approach was taken purely to enhance the user experience, not to guarantee exact measurements.
 - As this was developed during a limited time frame, models are simplified and not yet tied to real-time data though this is feasible in future iterations.